programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 [^7]: Jack Hardy and Ute Römer, "Revealing disciplinary variation in student writing: A multi-dimensional analysis of the Michigan Corpus of Upper-level Student Papers (MICUSP)," *Corpora* 8, no. 2 (2013): 183–207. [https://doi.org/10.3366/cor.2013.0040](https://doi.org/10.3366/cor.2013.0040).

 [^8]: Alexandra Schofield, Måns Magnusson and David Mimno, "Pulling Out the Stops: Rethinking Stopword Removal for Topic Models," *Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics* 2 (2017): 432-436. [https://aclanthology.org/E17-2069](https://perma.cc/JAN8-N296).

-[^9]: Matthew J. Lavin, "Gender Dynamics and Critical Reception: A Study of Early 20th-century Book Reviews from the New York Times," *Cultural Analytics* 5, no. 1 (2020). [https://doi.org/10.22148/001c.11831](https://doi.org/10.22148/001c.11831).

-[^10]: Fiona Martin and Mark Johnson.
+[^9]: Fiona Martin and Mark Johnson.
 "More Efficient Topic Modelling Through a Noun Only Approach," *Proceedings of the Australasian Language Technology Association Workshop* (2015): 111–115. [https://aclanthology.org/U15-1013](https://perma.cc/QH7M-42S3).

-[^11]: Jack Hardy and Ute Römer, "Revealing disciplinary variation in student writing: A multi-dimensional analysis of the Michigan Corpus of Upper-level Student Papers (MICUSP)," *Corpora* 8, no. 2 (2013): 183–207. [https://doi.org/10.3366/cor.2013.0040](https://doi.org/10.3366/cor.2013.0040).
+[^10]: Jack Hardy and Ute Römer, "Revealing disciplinary variation in student writing: A multi-dimensional analysis of the Michigan Corpus of Upper-level Student Papers (MICUSP)," *Corpora* 8, no. 2 (2013): 183–207. [https://doi.org/10.3366/cor.2013.0040](https://doi.org/10.3366/cor.2013.0040).